Policies and documents

 York St John University (YSJU) is committed to ensuring the widest possible access to research completed by its researchers and supports the principles of Open Access (OA).

-YSJU researchers are required to deposit all research outputs (including journal articles, conference proceedings, monographs, book chapters, physical artefacts, exhibitions, and performances) into the University Institutional Repository, RaY, in the form of bibliographic metadata and post prints/author accepted manuscripts of research outputs, subject to publisher copyright permissions.
+YSJU researchers are required to deposit all research outputs on the Institutional Repositories (RaY or RaYDaR) immediately on acceptance.
+All deposited research outputs require bibliographic metadata and post prints/author accepted manuscripts, subject to publisher copyright permissions:

 Responsibilities

-All YSJU staff are required to:
+All YSJU researchers are required to:

-• If you have received research funding, check if your funder has any specific publishing, OA or licensing requirements.
+- If you have received research funding, check if your funder has any specific publishing, OA or licensing requirements.

-• Select Green or Diamond OA routes to publication, where it is appropriate.
+- Select Green or Diamond OA routes to publication, where it is appropriate.

-• If YSJU researchers receive research funding, they must ensure that they comply with all funding requirements including any OA requirements or publishing requirements.
+- If YSJU researchers receive research funding, they must ensure that they comply with all funding requirements including any OA requirements or publishing requirements.

 Definitions